 1.5.1 In view of the disabilities suffered by the Scheduled Castes and serious social and economic disparities between Scheduled Castes and the general population, a large no. of initiatives have been taken by the Government, some of which are mentioned below.

-1.5.2 Special Component Plan (SCP) for SCs/Scheduled Castes Sub-Plan (SCSP)
+1.5.2 Scheduled Castes Sub-Plan (SCSP)